Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Hardware Experiments

 In this section, we extend our experiments to actual quantum hardware to validate the practical applicability of our proposed \gls{varqec} codes.
 We deploy our models on the 156-qubit \texttt{ibm\_marrakesh} device featuring a \texttt{Heron r2} chip provided by the IBM Quantum services~\cite{IBMQuantum}.
 The experiments involve running multiple logical patches in parallel on different regions of the chip.
 We compare the unencoded baseline to the logical patches, reconstructing the distinguishability loss using mitigated state tomography~\cite{kanazawa2023qiskit}.
 Details on the experimental procedure and the reconstruction method are summarized in \cref{subapp:hardware_setup}.
 The implementation of the deployment procedure on hardware and the raw results are provided as noted in the data availability statement.

 To control noise, we idle the qubits for a set duration, thereby inducing thermal relaxation noise.
 Mitigation techniques like dynamic decoupling were deactivated for the experiments.
 We identify the median properties of the \texttt{ibm\_marrakesh} qubits to be $T_1 = 180\mu\text{s}$ and $T_2 = 120\mu\text{s}$.
-We adapt our ansatz directly to the heavy-hex lattice of the device (see also \cref{subapp:restricted_connectivity_resilience}), selecting CZ gates as the two-qubit gates and parameterized $\text{R}_{\text{zxz}} = R_z R_x R_z$ gates as single-qubit rotations to align with the native gate set.
+We adapt our ansatz directly to the heavy-hex lattice of the device, selecting CZ gates as the two-qubit gates and parameterized $\text{R}_{\text{zxz}} = R_z R_x R_z$ gates as single-qubit rotations to align with the native gate set.
 We train models on $n=3$, $n=4$, and $n=5$ qubits in simulation with a noise duration of $t=10.0\mu\text{s}$.

-In \cref{subfig:experiment_delay}, we present results for several delay values ranging from $t=2.5\mu\text{s}$ to $t=10.0\mu\text{s}$ for a [[$4,1$]] \gls{varqec} code trained at $t=10.0\mu\text{s}$.
+In \cref{subfig:experiment_delay}, we present results for several delay values ranging from $t=2.5\mu\text{s}$ to $t=10.0\mu\text{s}$ for a $((4,2))$ \gls{varqec} code trained at $t=10.0\mu\text{s}$.
 We observe that the baseline physical distinguishability loss increases sharply with increasing delay duration, while the distinguishability loss for encoded patches increases much more slowly, demonstrating the effectiveness of our encoding in preserving quantum information over time.
 Since our training in simulation assumes ideal encoding operations, we reduce the noise duration to $t=5.0\mu\text{s}$ in the subsequent experiment shown in \cref{subfig:experiment_wires} to partially account for additional sources of error such as noise introduced during the encoding operations themselves and measurement delays.
-We also train and deploy [[$3,1$]] and [[$5,1$]] \gls{varqec} codes.
+We also train and deploy $((3,2))$ and $((5,2))$ \gls{varqec} codes.
 The most important observation is that with an increasing number of physical qubits, the distinguishability loss decreases, indicating improved error correction performance with larger codes.
+We did not explicitly report hardware results for the $[[5,1,3]]$, as after compilation to the restricted topology, the encoding circuit gets quite deep.
+Initial trials revealed that execution and successive tomography on hardware yield close-to-random measurement outcomes, due to accumulating noise.